 These peg dolls are large enough to prevent choking and include a rich diversity of skin tones to represent people from all backgrounds.

-Educational Toys for 1 Year Old Toddlers That Will Grow With Your Child
+Best Learning Toys for 1 Year Old Toddlers That Will Grow With Your Child

 Emerging research in child development suggests that your child can actually benefit from having fewer toys.
 When the number of toys in a child’s environment goes down, creativity and engagement go up.